 Broadcasting both its 51st and 52nd series in 2009, the long-running and always-popular 'antidote to panel games' is perhaps an unsurprising recipient of this award.
 This award comes following its hiatus from the airwaves after the death of the beloved original host Humphrey Lyttelton, suggesting fans are happy with new host Jack Dee.
 The News Quiz was voted as second best, with The Unbelievable Truth and last year's winner, The Now Show, in an equal third place.

+Worst Radio Panel Show 2009: The Christian O'Connell Solution.
 The worst of the lot was voted to be The Christian O'Connell Solution... but then something broadcast live on a Sunday morning isn't likely to catch the panel taking part at their best!

-Every year we keep an extra award aside to present to someone, or something, which we believe is deserving of special recognition.
 In the 2008 awards we highlighted the cult radio sitcom Bleak Expectations, which went on to garner more mainstream awareness in 2009 and win the Best Radio Sitcom award this time around.
 In 2009 we're going for a sketch-show double-whammy...

 Horrible Histories / Sorry, I've Got No Head

 We've picked these two kids' sketch shows as we think they've dramatically raised the standard of childrens' comedy.
 In our opinion, not since 1967's Do Not Adjust Your Set has sketch comedy for children been so clever or funny.